Did you know?"

 - Speedwell Air Charter

-Photographs from the unveiling of the ABCT marker at Leavesden on 24 May 2013:
+Photographs and video from the unveiling of the ABCT marker at Leavesden on 24 May 2013:

 An auto-gyro at Leavesden, 1960.
 Courtesy of British Pathé